Breeze0806/go-etl/README.md

 ### Data Synchronization Development Handbook

-Refer to the [go-etlData Synchronization Developer Documentation](datax/README.md) to assist with your development.
+Refer to the [go-etl Data Synchronization Developer Documentation](datax/README.md) to assist with your development.

 ### Compile